oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/guidelines.md

 ## Contents

 This guide outlines the structure and requirements for writing a perspective article in computational biology.
 You will be tasked with crafting a thoughtful, well-researched piece that demonstrates your understanding of a specific topic within the field.
-Your article should be 5&ndash;7 pages long (excluding the cover page, references, tables, and figures) following the above [typesetting format requirements](#typesetting).
-The topic must be pre-approved by the instructor to ensure its relevance and scope are appropriate for this assignment.
+Your article should be 5–7 pages long (excluding the cover page, references, tables, and figures) following the above typesetting format requirements.
+The topic must be based on one of the provided themes and associated papers discussed in class.

 Your perspective article will consist of several key sections, each serving a distinct purpose in presenting your analysis and insights.
 These sections include: